Financial Wellness

 Stay up to date

-1. Save up and invest
+1. Encourage your staff to save up and invest

 Encourage saving money as a key financial habit.
 One easy way to do this is by offering payroll deduction savings programs.
 Help your people to establish an emergency fund to avoid going into debt in times of crisis.
+Offer them useful tools to manage finances.

 Show your younger staff how saving money early, especially for retirement, means that only a small amount needs to be set aside to reach their goals due to compound interest.
 Interest earned on their original money plus interest that keeps accumulating will allow their money value to grow exponentially over time.
 Here is a free calculator resource to help them determine their return.